lorry2018/minimajs/README.md

 minima.start();
 ```

 The Minima instance will find all plugins below the 'plugins' directory and load them to the framework.
 Then the minimajs framework will resolve the dependencies between the plugins.
 After calling minima.start, the minimajs framework will start the resolved plugins followed by the startLevel of plugin.
 The smallest startLevel, the first to be started.
+The dependencies affects the sequence of plugin starting.
+When starting a plugin, the framework will start its dependencies first even if the startLevel of dependencies is bigger than it.

 #### 2 Register global service